0xProject/0x-monorepo/packages/kovan-faucets/README.md

 @0xproject/kovan_faucets
 ------

-This faucet dispenses 0.1 test ether to one recipient per second.
+This faucet dispenses 0.1 test ether to one recipient per second and 0.1 test ZRX every 5 seconds.
 It has a max queue size of 1000.

 ## Installation